Civil Disobedience for Climate Action

 Why is Angus doing this?
 See the highlights of our conversations

-The efficacy of hunger strikes
+The efficacy and science of hunger strikes

 Concerning medical care, Angus has signed two letters: The first one states that, in the absence of consciousness, he will not be hospitalized and should be brought back to the entrance of the ParliamentParliament.
-The second letter states that he should not be reanimated in the case of organic failure.
+The second letter states that he should not be reanimated for organic failure.

 I sincerely hope that Angus' logical petition that a public climate briefing led by the U.K.'s Chief Scientific Adviser is presented to the ParliamentParliament and televised happens soon.
 We all will benefit from this.